openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 The user clicks 'Save' and returns to the resource details page, where he left off.

-![Affinity rule added to the resouece](img/E2-0-0.jpg) The counbter within the Affinity field is updates to indicate the added rule.
+![Affinity rule added to the resouece](img/E2-0-0.jpg) The counter within the Affinity field is updates to indicate the added rule.